murewaashiru/restful-microservices-using-nodejs-and-express-specialization/module_1/keep-note-integration-with-node/README.md

 - View all categories and reminders
 - Update an existing category, or reminder
 - Delete an existing note, category, or reminder

+### Note

+Boiler plate code was not used due to Coursera platform issues.